ZihengZZH/MedKGEval/README.md

 We have open-sourced the responses of several LLMs using the MedKGEval framework.
 For the `CMeKG_small` dataset, the responses from five selected LLMs (Qwen2-0.5B/1.5B/7B and HuatuoGPT2-7B/13B) can be found in the directory `results/CMeKG_small/`.
 Both task-oriented and knowledge-oriented evaluation metrics are computed using the script located at `utils/eval.py`.

+You can retrieve the benchmarks using the `Git LFS` command or download the zipped file via this [Google Drive link](https://drive.google.com/file/d/1b6lF6DrjDtecXw7niWlcZlUxcgTykC7d/view?usp=sharing).

 The experimental results for task-oriented evaluation on `CPubMedKG_small` and `CMedKG_small` are presented below.